eliotmuirgrid/press/tconcepts/science/computer/cpp/machine/machine.md

 Human needs are simple: communicate, get paid, organize information, store precious digital assets, and even send feedback to politicians in ways they can’t suppress.
 All of this is possible with this technology—and it’s fundamentally **safe, private, trusted, and ethical.**

-For the first time, citizens—not Big Tech—would truly control their own data.
+All people to truly control their own data.

 ## The Goal and the Big Picture